ajsjx/Android-unpack-tool/README.md

 Done !!

-## First time to use, please install depends from Menu
+## First time to use, please install depends from menu